Wroud/foundation/packages/docs/src/guide/package/di/index.md

 - **[Introduction](getting-started/introduction)**: Learn about the key features and benefits of using @wroud/di in your projects.
 - **[Installation](getting-started/installation)**: Step-by-step guide to installing @wroud/di in your environment.
+- **[Why DI?](getting-started/why-use-dependency-injection)**: Understand the benefits of DI and when to use it, with practical examples.

 ## Core Concepts